KlfJoat/ripdvd/README.md

 * Backs up the DVD using `dvdbackup`
 * Includes some progress and runtime information
 * Ejects the disc
-* Converts to ISO
+* Creates an ISO
 * Deletes the `dvdbackup` directory
 * Asks for a final rename of the ISO (or `Enter` if none)

 ## WHY THIS WAY?

-I've seen (and used) many of the other ripping methods, and found them wanting...
+I've seen (and used) many of the other backup methods, and found them wanting...
 * Brasero: Not automated
 * dd: I've used Linux for 20 years and I can't figure out how to use this tool properly
 * Rip::DVD: Couldn't get it to work, seems to transcode, and not automated